 BCPs are recognised in South African and international law and are a legal document used to support access and benefit-sharing, as well as to promote the rights of communities.
 The Rooibos BCP has the objective of articulating who the Khoisan communities are as non-recognised African indigenous communities in South Africa.
 It serves as one of the first indigenous policy articulating how the Khoikhoi and Cederberg indigenous farming communities are governing themselves around their key customary resource’s knowledge.

 You can access the publication here (English and Afrikaans)

-The Khoikhoi Peoples’ Rooibos Biocultural Community Protocol (PUBLICATION)
+- The Khoikhoi Peoples’ Rooibos Biocultural Community Protocol (NATURAL JUSTICE PUBLICATION)

 We wish to thank the National Khoi & San Council and the following funders for walking the journey with us: The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) through the ABS Initiative (ABSI), the Heinrich Böll Foundation (HBF), and the Open Society Initiative for Southern Africa (OSISA).
 Your roles enabled a possibility never imagined in South Africa, or even the world.
 Natural Justice is deeply grateful that you believed in us and in this important case.